Reclaimed Water Conservation Schedule - Nocatee

 Open Text:

-Nearly 11,000 Nocatee-area JEA reclaimed water customers, residential and commercial, will be included in the new schedule.
+Nearly 11,000 Nocatee reclaimed water customers in the Nocatee area, both residential and commercial, are on the schedule.
 However, some Nocatee customers will not be included in the schedule.
 These customers and JEA reclaimed water customers outside of Nocatee should continue to adhere to watering guidelines set forth by the SJRWMD.

 Accordion Item